mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 ## Monitoring Task Execution

-The TDM GUI displays a list of LUs and the status of the currently running task and its post execution processes.
+The TDM GUI displays a list of the task's LUs and post execution processes and the status of the currently running processes.

 **Example:**